Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Proposed method

 \subsection{Variable chunk-size training via minibatch reshaping}

-The VCT described in the last paragraph of \autoref{sec:speaker_tracing_buffer} varied the length of sequence by masking a part of each sequence (\autoref{fig:mask_vct}).
+The VCT described in the last paragraph of \autoref{sec:speaker_tracing_buffer} varied the length of sequences by masking a part of each sequence (\autoref{fig:mask_vct}).
 However, its calculation efficiency is low because the masked part does not contribute to the network optimization while still consuming GPU memory during training.

 Therefore, we consider a method to use inputs of various lengths in the training process by reshaping the minibatch instead of masking.
-If the minibatch at an iteration has minibatch size $B$ and input length $T$, we reshape it to be a new minibatch with the size $B'=\frac{BT}{T'}$ and the length $T'$ and use it for training.
+If the minibatch at an iteration has minibatch size $B$ and input length $T$, we first reshape it to be a new minibatch with the size $B'=\frac{BT}{T'}$ and length $T'$, and then use it for training.
 For \autoref{fig:vct}, the original minibatch has the size of four (\autoref{fig:original_minibatch}), and the reshaped minibatch has the size of eight by setting $T'=\frac{T}{2}$ (\autoref{fig:reshape_vct}).
 In this paper, we set $B=64$ and $T=2000$, and in each iteration, with a probability of \SI{50}{\percent}, we set $T'$ to one of $\{50,100,200,500,1000\}$ to conduct VCT.
+Let T' be a randomly selected value from {50,100,200,1000}.